giordano/Cuba.jl/docs/index.rst

 ``Cuba.jl`` cannot (yet?) take advantage of parallelization capabilities of Cuba Library.
-Nonetheless, it has performances comparable with (if not slightly better than) an equivalent native C code based on Cuba library when ``CUBACORES`` environment variable is set to ``0`` (i.e., multithreading is disabled).
+Nonetheless, it has performances comparable with (if not slightly better than) equivalent native C or Fortran codes based on Cuba library when ``CUBACORES`` environment variable is set to ``0`` (i.e., multithreading is disabled).
 The following is the result of running the benchmark present in ``test`` directory on a 64-bit GNU/Linux system running Julia 0.4.
-The C benchmark code has been built with GCC 5.3.1.
+The C and FORTRAN 77 benchmark codes have been built with GCC 5.3.1.

 ::